 The reform of the Caminito del Rey had a cost of approximately 4.6 million of euros.
 Inexplicably after the reform the government privatized the exploitation.
 The Caminito del Rey generates 3 million annually (the maximum capacity is 300,000 people annually and the maximum price for each ticket is 10 €)

 Over time this place deteriorated until reaching a point where it was too dangerous to walk it; after the deaths occurred by reckless adventurers it was closed and the entry banned in 1999 under penalty of a fine for those who were caught using it....they blowed both entrances to this walkway but it still did not prevent of adrenaline lovers to bypass the restriction.

 Numerous accidents have occurred in the Caminito del Rey throughout its existence because landslides and no maintenance at all after it was stopped being used by villagers and workers.
 Two of the many deaths are the most known because the media:

 - On Friday 12 August in 2000 a group of 4 friends were in the early morning at somewhere near the middle of the path with the idea of using and old and rusty iron cord connecting the bridge area with the train tunnel as a zip line (an activity which was popular among the visitors of the area despite the risk).
-The journey through that zip line stopped in the middle from where the person using it had to move to the side using their arms; that time 3 of those people using at the same time the cord with the bad luck the weight caused the side next to the rail to brake and give in.
-One of those friends who did not used it as he had vertigo looked for help in a near village by it was late as the fall caused instant death to the three of them.
+The journey through that zip line stopped always in the middle, from there the person using it had to finish the zip-trip using their arms.
+That time 3 of those friends dared to use the cord at the same time with the bad luck the weight caused the side next to the rail to brake and give in.
+One of them did not dare to use the zip-line as he had vertigo, so was able to look for help in a near village; unfortunately it was late as the fall caused instant death to the three of them.